Timception/Drift/README.md

    - These audio toggles can be found in the Quantum section of the vial app.

 - The three curved keys on the bottom of each half is called the "Thumb Cluster".
-By default, they middle key of each thumb cluster is the spacebar.
+By default, the middle key of the thumb cluster on each half is the spacebar.

 - It is highly recommended that you understand [LAYERS](https://get.vial.today/manual/layers.html) - when a momentary layer key is assigned "MO(layer number)", the keys on the layers above it should be set to transparent (KC_TRANS), the triangle symbol in the Vial App.